I know that the clubs are weapons of war

 - In Retribution Falls, Darian Fray loses a hand of Rake when he draws the Ace of Skulls, which also happens to be the name of a passenger liner carrying the son of a duke that he was conned into attacking with the lie that it was a freighter carrying gemstones.

 - In J.A.K.Q.
-Dengekitai, each of the four heroes is named after a different suit/rank combo: Spade Ace, Clover (Club) King, Heart Queen, and Dia(mond) Jack.
-The team's Sixth Ranger, Big One, is basically the Joker in this analogy even if he's not as blatant about it as the others.
+Dengekitai, each of the four heroes is named after a different suit/rank combo: Spade Ace, Clover (aka Club) King, Heart Queen, and Dia(mond) Jack; plus their commanding officer at Mission Control is called Joker.
+Joker is then replaced in a Retool by the team's Sixth Ranger, Big One, who fills the same role in the analogy even if he's not as blatant about it as the others.
 The team name (pronounced "Jacker"), besides being an acronym of the ranks, also sounds similar to "Joker".

 - "Desperado", originally by Eagles, contains the lyrics: